Yurismm/Yuibot-rewrite/README.md

 # Yuibot-rewrite
-The rewrite of the bot
+The rewrite of the bot (Yui Funami)